hunterfjohnson/hunterjohnson.github.io/index.md

 ## publications

+(submitted) Johnson, Hunter.
+Probe relaxation and direct/inverse, portmanteau, and active/stative agreement in Guarani. [<a href="assets/johnson-2024-relaxation.pdf" target="_blank">paper</a>]

 (to appear) Johnson, Hunter.
 Diagnosing unaccusativity in Guarani.
 In _Proceedings of the 2&th Workshop on Structure and Constituency in Languages of the Americas (WSCLA 27)_. [paper]

 (to appear) Johnson, Hunter.
 The Guarani inverse as double agree.
 In _Proceedings of the 41st West Coast Conference on Formal Linguistics (WCCFL 41)_. [<a href="assets/johnson-2023-wccfl.pdf" target="_blank">paper</a>]